hsh1108/rl_toys/README.md

-# Some helpful scripts for rl experiment
+# Persional scripts to help RL experiment

 - rendering_test.py     : env rendering on figure using matplotlib.